Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

 ## Part 5: Configure the Main Site to use your B2C Tenant

-1. First, you will need to create an application - remember Azure AD will only allow a web site to authenticate users through a tenant if you define a corresponding application.
+First, you will need to create an application, remember Azure AD will only allow a web site to authenticate users through a tenant if you define a corresponding application.

-    In the **Settings** blade select **Applications**.
+1. Still in the Azure portal on the B2C settings, on the **Settings** blade, select **Applications**.
 In the blade that opens, click **+ Add**.

     In the **New application** blade, set the **Name** to **Azure Kit Web**.
 Under **Include web app/web API** click **Yes**.
 Leave **Allow implicit flow** at **Yes**